RayHightower/RayHightower.com/_posts/2017-07-25-a-business-view-of-ruby-on-rails.markdown

 <img style="margin-left:20px" src="/images/rails_logo_hz_250.png" height="89" width="250" align="right" alt="Ruby on Rails" title="Ruby on Rails" />

-If your company does anything with software on the web (some call it Software as a Service or SaaS) then you've already heard about Ruby on Rails.
+If your company does anything with software on the web (sometimes called "Software as a Service" or SaaS) then you've already heard about Ruby on Rails.
 For smart people with non-IT backgrounds, this post will answer a few key questions:

 * What is Ruby on Rails?
 * Why do you care?
 * How can your company benefit?

-This is an updated version of an article that originally appeared at [WisdomGroup.com](http://wisdomgroup.com) and [ChicagoRuby.org](http://chicagoruby.org).
+Note: A version of this post was originally published by WisdomGroup and re-published by [ChicagoRuby](http://chicagoruby.org).
 <!--more-->

 ### Why Ruby on Rails?